amowry/WARBL2/README.md

 To power the WARBL on, plug into USB or hold down button 3 until the LED turns green, then release.

-To manually power off the WARBL, you can click the reset button (or use a button action assigned in  the Configuration Tool).
+To manually power off the WARBL while under battery power, you can click the reset button (or use a button action assigned in  the Configuration Tool).

 For updating the firmware, typical users would just hold down button 1 while plugging the WARBL in to USB and then drag/drop the supplied .uf2 file to the drive named ITSY840BOOT.
 If the WARBL is already plugged in, you can also double-click the reset button to enter the bootloader mode.